Anmsh27/rs-logger/README.md

 ## Installation

-Add rs-logger = "0.1.2" in you Cargo.toml file under depndencies
+Add rs-logger = "0.1.4" in you Cargo.toml file under depndencies

 ## Code Examples

-There are four differrent types of logs.
+There are five differrent types of logs.

 * Debug
 * Info